 Scholarships and Financial Aid

 Both the Department of English and the Graduate College offer scholarships to new and current students.
-Information about English Department scholarships can be found here
+There are multiple scholarships available for MARC students through the

-.
-Information about university scholarships, financial aid, and application deadlines can be found on financial aid section
+Information about university scholarships, financial aid, and application deadlines can be found on the

 of the Graduate College website.